-When diseases become structural, replace the plants with another species. make sure your yard is healthy, soil quality, ventilation, sun hours and humidity are important factors for diseases, so make sure your plants are suitable for the local climate and their location.
+When diseases become structural, replace the plants with another species.
+Make sure your yard is healthy: soil quality, ventilation, hours of sunlight and humidity are important factors for diseases, so make sure your plants are suited to the local climate and their location.

 Plant viruses are generally transmitted from plant to plant, through air or by insects.
 The viruses cause various types of plant diseases, but the diseases do not typically result in plant death.
-They do however, produce symptoms such as ringspots, mosaic pattern development, leaf yellowing and distortion, as well as deformed growth. .
-Some plant viruses are not limited to one particular plant host, but may infect different varieties of plants.
+They do, however, produce symptoms such as ring spots, mosaic pattern development, leaf yellowing and distortion, as well as deformed growth.
+Some plant viruses are not limited to one particular plant host, but may infect several varieties of plants.
 Currently, there is no cure for these viral diseases.
-If you want to avoid virus damaged plants, your infected plants must be removed and destroyed.
+If you want to avoid virus-damaged plants, your infected plants must be removed and destroyed.
 Dispose of them in the trash and do not compost them.

 Bacteria and Protozoa

-Bacteria and Protozoa are tiny cellular organism that can create symbiotic relationships with plants.
-Only a small number cause disease, but most are beneficial for the soil and the plants.
-Bacteria can also be used as organic pesticides; Milky spore is responsible for a disease of the white grubs and can be used in lawn care.
+Bacteria and protozoa are tiny cellular organisms that can create symbiotic relationships with plants.
+Only a small number cause disease; most are beneficial for the soil and the plants.
+Some bacteria can also be used as organic pesticides; Milky Spore, for example, can be used to kill Japanese Beetles in their grub phase, and can be used in lawn care.